-One option that a large number of nomads have found success in utilizing is renting an unlimited Verizon data plan - which offers shareable, unlimited (depending on the vendor's definition of 'unlimited') data.
+An option that a large number of nomads have found success in utilizing is renting an unlimited or high data limit Verizon data plan.

 What You Need to Know

 - Upfront costs: Your start-up costs are set by the vendor, and can include the purchase of a SIM card, an activation fee and possibly a mobile hotspot device or router.
 They may term some start up costs as a 'membership fee' to qualify for obtaining data access.